jangir-ritik/andamanexcursion/docs/COMPONENT_MIGRATION_EXAMPLE.md

 ## Key Changes

-1. **Moved Types Inline**: The type definition is now directly in the component file
+1. **Moved Types to Component Directory**: The type definition is now in a `.types.ts` file in the component directory
 2. **Removed Index File**: For simple components, the index.ts file is unnecessary
 3. **Import Path Changes**: When importing this component, use: